-Ten new targeted scholarships were awarded to recipients from targeted countries: 3 each from City University of Hong Kong and the University of Hong Kong, 2 from the Hong Kong University of Science and Technology, and 1 each from Hong Kong Baptist University and the Chinese University of Hong Kong.
-The origins of these recipients include Malaysia, India, Korea and Vietnam.
+Ten new targeted scholarships were awarded to recipients from targeted countries: 3 each from the University of Hong Kong and the Chinese University of Hong Kong.
+2 from the Hong Kong University of Science and Technology and 1 each from City University of Hong Kong and the Hong Kong Polytechnic University.
+The origins of these recipients include Malaysia, India and Singapore.
 The targeted scholarships cover the tuition fee of the students, and each award is subject to a ceiling of \$120,000 per year.